 Structural Pest Control Branch

 The Structural Branch is responsible for the Licensing and Certification of all pest control companies performing work in Kentucky.
 All commercial pest control companies must have an operator's license and be registered to legally perform work in Kentucky.
 All commercial and noncommercial applicators must be certified to apply pesticides to the property of others in Kentucky.
-To apply pesticides in daycare facilities, schools, nursing homes, and hospitals additional certification is required.

 The Structural Branch has pesticide inspectors assigned to various regions of the state that investigate problem situations detected in the field, referred by the Frankfort office, or referred by the United States Environmental Protection Agency.
 The Branch investigates and takes appropriate measures consistent with laws, regulations, and procedures.
 This Branch enforces Kentucky Revised Statutes 217B and Administrative Regulations 302, Chapter 29 and Federal Law (The Federal Insecticide, Fungicide and Rodenticide Act-FIFRA).